-The WG’s review of the historical materials confirmed that the issue of appropriate handling of domain name disputes relating to IGO names and, especially, acronyms, has been a long standing one in both the ICANN and international multilateral community.
+The WG’s review of the historical materials confirmed that the issue of appropriate handling of domain name disputes relating to IGO names and, especially, acronyms, has been a long standing one in both ICANN and the international multilateral community.
 For example, in 2003, an ICANN Joint Working Group comprising community members from the At Large Advisory Committee (ALAC), the Government Advisory Committee (GAC) and the GNSO had discussed options for handling domain name disputes involving IGOs, following the WIPO-2 Process.
-The Joint Working Group failed to reach consensus on any recommendations, and as a consequence no formal action was taken by the GNSO Council or ICANN on the matter.
+That Joint Working Group failed to reach consensus on any recommendations, and as a consequence no formal action was taken by the GNSO Council or ICANN on the matter.
 Subsequently, in 2007, a GNSO Issue Report on Dispute Handling for IGO Names & Abbreviations noted a number of possible methods for handling domain name disputes concerning IGO names and abbreviations.
-A PDP was, however, not initiated on the topic at the time, as the requisite number of GNSO Council votes for launching a PDP was not attained.
+A PDP was not, however, initiated on the topic at the time, as the requisite number of GNSO Council votes for launching a PDP was not attained.

 The topic of IGO names and acronyms, and more specifically, the question of appropriate protection for such identifiers in the domain name system, arose again during the development of the 2012 New gTLD Program expansion round.
 The Applicant Guidebook (AGB) for the Program did not initially contain specific protections for IGOs, although it provided for the ability of organizations meeting the existing criteria for a .int registration to file objections under the prescribed legal rights objection process.
-The AGB also contained provisions allowing organizations that owned trademark and other intellectual property rights in their names and/or acronyms to enter those identifiers into the new Trademark Clearinghouse and as a result participate in the Sunrise Registrations and Trademark Claims Notice protections offered through the Clearinghouse.
+The AGB also contained provisions allowing organizations that owned trademark and other intellectual property rights in their names and/or acronyms to enter those identifiers into the new Trademark Clearinghouse and, as a result, participate in the Sunrise Registrations and Trademark Claims Notice protections offered through the Clearinghouse.
 These organizations could also access and use the new Uniform Rapid Suspension (URS) procedure, on the basis of their having ownership of a relevant trademark.
+[Q. Any data on whether any IGOs used the TMCH?
+If so it should be noted.]

 In June 2011, the ICANN Board directed that top-level protections for certain Red Cross and International Olympic Committee identifiers be included in the final AGB.
-In November 2012, second-level protections for certain Red Cross and International Olympic Committee identifiers were added.
-These protections were intended to be interim measures, applicable while the GAC and GNSO continued to develop policy advice concerning appropriate protections for these two INGOs at the top and second level.
+In November 2012, second-level protections for certain Red Cross and International Olympic Committee identifiers were added [to the AGB?].
+These protections were intended to be interim measures, applicable during the period in which the GAC and GNSO continued to develop policy advice concerning appropriate protections for these two INGOs at the top and second level.

 Subsequently, the Board granted temporary protection for a specific list of IGO names and acronyms provided by the GAC, in response to advice from the GAC, again on an interim basis, to allow gTLDs approved under the 2012 New gTLD Program to begin launching while policy development work continued.

 4.3 Review of Legal Instruments, Legal Expert Opinion and Other External Source Materials